buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal (18-meter line)
 * **Duration**: Concentration, up to 1 minute

-A line of strong wind 18 meters long and 3 meters wide blasts from you in a direction you choose for the spell's duration.
+A line of strong wind 18 meters long and 3 meters wide blasts from you in a direction you choose for the spell' \*\*s duration.
 Each creature that starts its turn in the line must succeed on a Fortitude Saving Throw or be pushed 3 meters away from you in a direction following the line.

 Any creature in the line must spend twice as much movement to move closer to you.